Saving water inside your home

 Five simple water saving tips

 Here are some easy water saving tips to use at home.
-Not only can they help to save significant amounts of water, but they can also help you save on your water bills.
+They can help save significant amounts of water and reduce your water bills.

 1. Showers

 An easy way to save water is switching from baths to showers.
 Your choice of showerhead can also make a big difference.
-Simply by changing your showerhead to a newer version, you could save 20,000 litres of water a year.
-3-star showerheads use up to 9 litres of water per minute, whereas older style showerheads use up to 20.
-That really adds up over time!
+By changing to a newer showerhead, you could save around 20,000 litres of water a year.

-An electrical shower timer or an egg timer are a great help at making sure you stick to shorter showers.
+An electrical shower timer or even a simple egg timer can help you keep showers shorter.
 Four-minute showers are recommended.

 2. Dishwashers

-The dishwasher is the highest consumer of water in your kitchen, so we recommend you do your research and consider choosing a water efficient model.
-If you’re buying a new dishwasher, check the appliance for a WELS (National Water Efficiency Labelling and Standards scheme) label.
-The best products have 6 stars.
+The dishwasher is one of the biggest water users in the kitchen, so it is worth choosing a water-efficient model.
+If you are buying a new dishwasher, look for a WELS label.
+The most water-efficient models have 6 stars.

-- Only use the dishwasher when you have a full load.
+- Only run the dishwasher when you have a full load.

-- Use the rinse-hold setting on the dishwasher (if it has one) rather than rinsing dishes under the tap.
+- Use the rinse-hold setting, if available, instead of rinsing dishes under the tap.

 3. Fix leaky taps

-Dripping taps don’t just sound annoying, they waste enormous amounts of water – anywhere in the region of 30-200 litres a day.
-Replacing washers or broken parts when needed will save you money in the long term.
+Dripping taps do not just sound annoying — they can waste between 30 and 200 litres of water a day.
+Replacing washers or broken parts when needed can save water and money over time.

 Top tap tips:

-- Flow-controlled aerators for taps can reduce water flow by 50% and are inexpensive.
+- Flow-controlled aerators can reduce tap flow by up to 50% and are inexpensive.

 4. Toilets

-If you have an older toilet and you’re able to upgrade, it could save a significant amount of water.
-Older, single flush toilets use around 12 L per flush, whereas modern dual-flush toilets use 3 L per half flush and 4.5 L per full flush.
+If you have an older toilet and are able to upgrade, it could save a significant amount of water.
+Older single-flush toilets use around 12 litres per flush, while modern dual-flush toilets use about 3 litres per half flush and 4.5 litres per full flush.

-Leaking toilets can also be a major contributor.
+Leaking toilets can also waste large amounts of water.
 On average, a leaking toilet can waste as much as 200,000 litres of water per year.
-That’s almost the national average household use in one year!

-- Add a few drops of dye into your toilet cisterns and leave for an hour without flushing.
+- Add a few drops of dye into the toilet cistern and leave it for an hour without flushing.

-- If dye appears in the toilet bowl, this may indicate a leak.
+- If dye appears in the bowl, this may indicate a leak.

 5. Washing up

-Washing up under a running tap rather than putting the plug in the sink results in a lot of wasted water each night for just a few pots and pans.
-This can be easily avoided by doing the dishes with the plug in the sink.
+Washing up under a running tap instead of using the sink plug can waste a lot of water each night, even for a few pots and pans.
+This can be easily avoided by washing dishes with the plug in the sink.

 Other handy tips include:

-- If you have two sinks, fill one with water for cleaning and one with water for rinsing.
+- If you have two sinks, fill one for washing and one for rinsing.